GRANTS: FUNDING GUIDELINES

 - Its aims and time-frame.

 - Project budget.

 - The amount requested from Children of Peace.

 - And amounts requested from other funding sources.

 You must demonstrate how your project/programme will support the work of Children of Peace and enhance the lives of the beneficiaries.

 NOTE.
 We will not review any supplementary materials accompanying your First Stage application letter, such as books, videos, cassettes, DVDs etc. Please do not send any materials beyond those specifically requested by Children of Peace.

 If your initial application reaches First Stage Approval, ONLY successful applicants will be contacted.
 They will be asked to provide more detailed information through a Second Stage Formal Application process.

-This entails completing a full Children of Peace Grant Application Form for the Grants Committee.
+This entails completing a full Children of Peace Grant Application Request for the Grants Committee.

 Children of Peace will closely monitor the progress of every programme or project we have funded.
 We follow rigorous procedures to ensure that our objectives are met and that beneficiaries are supported as required by our principles and aims.